-APRA Australian Prudential Regulation Authority Federal Government regulatory body responsible for the prudential supervision of banks, life insurers, general insurers, superannuation funds, building societies, Credit Unions and friendly societies.
+APRA Australian Prudential Regulation Authority

+Federal Government regulatory body responsible for the prudential supervision of banks, life insurers, general insurers, superannuation funds, building societies, Credit Unions and friendly societies.
 APRA is fully funded by the industries that it supervises.
+TMCU contributes to APRA's costs via an annual supervisory levy.

-ASIC Australian Securities and Investments Commission Federal Government corporate and financial services regulator.
+ASIC Australian Securities and Investments Commission

+Federal Government corporate and financial services regulator.
 Regulations include advising, selling and disclosure of financial products and services, protection of markets and consumers from manipulation, deception and unfair practices, and promotion of honesty and fairness in securities and futures markets and in company affairs.

-CUFSS CUFSS Limited An industry based liquidity support provider with the objective of protecting the interests of Credit Union Members as depositors and to promote financial sector stability in relation to Credit Unions.
-Cuscal Cuscal Limited An organisation which provides assistance to Credit Unions with wholesale banking, electronic funds transfers and other services.
+CUFSS CUFSS Limited

+An industry based liquidity support provider with the objective of protecting the interests of Credit Union Members as depositors and to promote financial sector stability in relation to Credit Unions.

+Cuscal Limited

+An organisation which provides assistance to Credit Unions with wholesale banking, electronic funds transfers and other services.
 Cuscal is registered under the Corporations Act, and is subject to direct supervision by APRA.
 Refer Notes 9 & 28 for further information.

 Note: Any further reference to the "company" is reference to Transport Mutual Credit Union Limited (TMCU, the Credit Union) and vice versa.
-Transport

-Credit Union Limited (TMCU, the Credit Union) and vice versa.
 Transport Mutual Credit Union Limited (ABN 78 087 650 600 - AFSL / Australian Credit Licence 240718) is a public company limited by shares, under the Corporations Act 2001.